aiops/docs/docs/monitor_deployments/using_the_rest_api.md

 }
 ```

-The response contains an `applicationId` which is an UUID data type.
-It is important for subsequent requests related to
+The response contains an `applicationId` to be used in subsequent requests.
-that specific application.

 ## Send logs

-After setting up the prerequisites (i.e., creating user, activate user, login user, and create application) the user can now send logs for its application.
+After setting up the prerequisites (i.e., creating user, activate user, login user, and create application), you can send logs to an application.

-The `Stage Verifier` supports the continuous verification of deployments, comparing tests, detecting test flakiness and other log verification tasks.
-In all of these tasks the underlying operation on abstract level is comparing sets of logs from different deployment versions, running and failing tests, etc.
+`logs` is a list of log messages.
+The messages can be in raw format or JSON. logsight.ai automatically parses the log fields.

+We recommend sending logs in larger batches to minimize network calls.
+The user can send as many log batches as he wants.
+They will be automatically processed though our analysis pipeline and the deep learning methods.

-To send logs the user needs to send the following request.
+To send logs, execute the following request.

 [Request](https://demo.logsight.ai/swagger-ui/index.html#/Logs/sendLogListUsingPOST)
 ```